t-osawa-009/JSONToString/README.md

 # JSONToString

-Generate a string file from json
+Generate a string file from json.
+You can generate strings and xml from json

 ## Installation
 ### Makefile